Striking Poses: Plot

-Meanwhile, Nick has broken into Gadger's apartment, where he finds out that Gadger is the same man as Gage's stalker and Casey's killer.
-He immediately sets out to the abandoned house, where Gage at the moment is being scared by Gadger's behavior.
-As Nick enters the house, Gadger feels betrayed by Gage and shoots Nick.
+Meanwhile, Nick breaks into Badger's apartment, where he finds out that Badger is Gage's stalker and Casey's killer.
+He immediately sets out to the abandoned house, where Gage is being scared by Badger's behavior.
+As Nick enters the house, Badger feels betrayed by Gage and shoots Nick.
 He then orders Gage to take care of his bloody clothes, and check into a motel.
 Back in present time, the detectives work with Gage to locate Badger.
-They retrieve his location, where she finds out that Nick, Casey and Gadger worked together as con artists who planned everything.
+They retrieve his location, where she finds out that Nick, Casey and Badger worked together as con artists who planned everything.
 The detectives and Gage decide to take revenge by conning them themselves.
-Gage goes over to Gadger's place, claiming that she received photographs of Nick's murder.
-As she learns through listening wire that the three con artists are turning on each other, she meets with Gadger again, telling him that the person who took pictures of Nick's murder, is demanding $250,000.
+Gage goes over to Badger's place, claiming that she received photographs of Nick's murder.
+As she learns through listening wire that the three con artists are turning on each other, she meets with Badger again, telling him that the person who took pictures of Nick's murder is demanding $250,000.

 On the night of the money exchange, Linus poses as the threatener.
-Gage uses loose blanks to shoot and "kill" Linus, which she does to scare off Gadger, whom she orders to leave the money and get away.
-With her money back, she starts to celebrate, until she finds out that Linus is not responding to anything.
+Gage uses loose blanks to shoot and "kill" Linus, which she does to scare off Badger, whom she orders to leave the money and get away.
+With her money back, she starts to celebrate, until she finds out that Linus is unresponsive.
 Worried about having killed him, she takes the money and gets away.
-Gadger, meanwhile, reveals himself to be an associate of Valerie, to whom he returns with all the money.
+Badger, meanwhile, reveals himself to be an associate of Valerie, to whom he returns with all the money.
 Valerie then blows up his car and turns to Casey and Nick, who shoot and kill Valerie.
 Casey eventually kills Nick, and tries to murder Gage, but instead accidentally sets herself on fire.
 Gage is able to flee from a burning building, but does not inform the authorities, thus faking her own death.
 She uses the identity of 'Margaret Mudge' and enjoys her newly found wealth, acquired by the conned money, as well as her own heritage.